 Follow these instructions to setup and use collectd with Anodot.

 - If your system is running Ubuntu, Debian or other Debian-based Linux distributions, run the following command:

 - If your system is running RedHat Linux, CentOS or other RPM-based Linux distributions, run the following command:

 - Click the Copy to clipboard icon by the Token.

 To configure sending metrics to Anodot:

 - Create a file named conf under your plugin directory conf.d and add the following:

 <URL "http://api.anodot.com/api/v1/metrics?token=<YOUR API TOKEN>&protocol=collectd">

-where <YOUR API TOKEN> is your Anodot token
+Replace <YOUR API TOKEN> with your Anodot.

 - Restart collectd: